elifesciences/update-iam-human/README.md

 # update-iam-human

-A script to rotate IAM credentials for human beings.
+A script to rotate IAM credentials of human beings.

+1. using a list of human beings,

 ## Usage: